 Resistance (R) is a property that slows the flow of electrons.
-Using the water analogy, resistance is anything that slows water flow, such as a smaller pipe or fins on the inside of a pipe.

-In electrical terms, the resistance of a conducting wire depends on the properties of the metal used to make the wire and the wire's diameter.
+Using the water analogy, resistance is anything that slows water flow, a smaller pipe or fins on the inside of a pipe.
+In electrical terms, the resistance of a conducting wire depends on the metal the wire is made of and its diameter.
 Copper, aluminum, and silver-metals used in conducting wires-have different resistance.